-- 3.26.
-Of those who answered the Draft district vision and Local Plan options consultation question on the Green Gap between Blean and Rough Common, the majority agreed with the preferred option of: Option NE5R (preferred option) keep the existing green gap identified in the current Local Plan. - 3.27.
-No further boundary recommendations have been made.
+- 3.33.
+Of those who answered the 2021 Draft district vision and Local Plan options consultation question on the Green Gap between Blean and Rough Common, the majority agreed with the preferred option of: Option NE5R (preferred option) keep the existing green gap identified in the current Local Plan. - 3.34.
+Through the Regulation 18 draft Local Plan consultation (2022), no comments were received regarding the 'Green Gap between Blean and Rough Common', and so no amendments have been made to the green gap following the 2022 consultation. - 3.35.
+Due to this further boundary amendments have been made.
 The green gap is included on the draft policies map and under Policy DS19 Habitats, landscapes and sites of local importance.